 The home, which was more like a lodge (it could sleep 22 people), had indoor plumbing, and J.E., a developer at heart, encouraged others to follow suit.
 He recommended the development of a big spring southwest of the village that could serve the entire town.
 The spring provides toilet and other water to townspeople to this day.
 Previously, locals had filled buckets with water and taken them home.

-Applewhite tells the story, probably related to her in an interview with my grandfather William B. Thompson, J.E.’s second son, that the Thompsons wanted “rustic” furniture for the lodge, so that it wouldn’t create too much maintenance for the family.
-That include a piano, which unfortunately arrived unblemished.
-People in the village were invited to the house with branding irons to give it a proper patina.
+Applewhite tells the story in an interview with my grandfather William B. Thompson, J.E.’s second son, that the Thompsons wanted “rustic” furniture for the lodge so that it wouldn’t create too much maintenance for the family.
+That included a piano, which arrived unblemished.
+J.E. invited townsfolk to the house to give it a proper patina.
+They arrived with branding irons.

-One reason the Thompsons wanted to live the easy life in Greer was because Bessie Boner Thompson, J.E.’s wife, had a mild case of TB.
-The couple would take long walks with walking sticks in the fresh mountain air.
-They would bring their horses with them to their mountain get-away.
+One reason the Thompsons wanted to live the easy life in Greer was that Bessie Boner Thompson, J.E.’s wife, had a mild case of TB.
+The couple took long walks with walking sticks in the fresh mountain air.
+They brought horses with them to their mountain getaway.

-The lodge included two guest cottages; one for Judge Charles Ayer of New York, who was general counsel and later president of the Newmont Mining Company; the other for William H. Remick of the New York Stock Exchange.
-The Thompsons kept things busy around town, bringing in guest for hunting and fishing trips up in the mountains, where he kept a cabin.
+The lodge included two guest cottages; one for Judge Charles Ayer of New York, who was general counsel and later president of the Newmont Mining Company, and the other for William H. Remick of the New York Stock Exchange.
+The Thompsons kept things busy around town, bringing in guests for hunting and fishing trips up in the mountains, where he kept a cabin.
 The cabin only recently burned down.

-According to Applewhite, the Thompsons were legendary around Greer.
+According to Applewhite, the Thompsons were renowned in Greer.
 Their “wealth and ways became almost legendary to people unaccustomed to such things.”
 Locals remember, among other things:

 –The Thompsons always had at least two servants working for them.

-–A horse trained for the circus knelt so that Mrs. Thompson could get on.
+–A horse trained for the circus knelt so Mrs. Thompson could get on.

-–The Thompsons would send gifts and decorations to the village children.
+–The Thompsons sent gifts and decorations to the village children.

-It’s not clear when the lodge left the family’s possession, but it eventually became Turners’ Lodge.
-It burned down in 1952, according to Applewhite, who wrote that the only way to protect buildings was for brigades to bring buckets of water.
-A fire department wasn’t organized until 1970.
+It’s unclear when the lodge left the family’s possession.
+But it ultimately became Turners’ Lodge and burned down in 1952, according to Applewhite.
+The only way to extinguish fires at that time was for brigades to bring buckets of water.
+The local fire department wasn’t organized until 1970.

-My uncle Bill (William Ernest) Thompson remembers vacationing in Greer one summer during the mid-1940s with his uncle Joe.
-He and a friend entered rodeos all over — in St. Johns, Eager.
-Each time the 15-year-old New York boys, who had never been on a horse before, would get pitched.
+My uncle Bill (William Ernest) Thompson, aka Wallace Sneed of Wallace & Ladmo fame, remembers vacationing in Greer one summer during the mid-1940s with his uncle Joe, the first son of J.E. and Bess.
+He and a friend entered rodeos all over the region, including St. Johns and Eager.
+The 15-year-old New York boys had never been on horses before.
+They would get pitched each time they tried.
 But it didn’t dim their enthusiasm.